Hecarim Build Guide by Maintained

-Notice that you tend to avoid taking Baron as opposed to making plays around it while ahead.
+Notice that when you're ahead, it's safer to bait a fight than to try and finish the baron. if the enemy jungler manages to get a Smite steal in, you can lose the lead you had on them.
 This is due to the Risk versus Reward nature of Baron .
 If you take it when ahead, you're still ahead.
 However, if the enemy jungler manages to get a Smite steal in, you can lose the lead you had on them.

 The biggest mistake I see others do when playing Hecarim in terms of teamfights is trying to be the primary initiator with him.
 This is a bad idea for a couple of reasons.
 The first reason is Onslaught of Shadows is slower and less reliable form of engage than something like Unstoppable Force, which can already be dodged by those with quicker reaction timings.
 The second reason is Hecarim is not a tank.
 Spirit of Dread will not stop you from being blown up when 5 people are attacking you.
 However, if they have a carry that is out of position and can be punished, using your Onslaught of Shadows + Devastating Charge combo to push their mis-positioned carry into your team is an exception to the not intiating rule as it immediately turns the fight in your favor if their carry is wiped out of existence.